School Day Event | Grades 4th-8th

 This 45-minute program features the full Atlanta Symphony Orchestra.
 These student concerts are crafted specifically for young audiences and include interdisciplinary standards-based support materials for the classroom.
 The program is designed for upper elementary and middle school students.

 To reserve tickets, login or create a Ticketmaster account with your school email.
 You may reserve tickets now and be invoiced later.
 Tickets are $10 per student; chaperones are free.
-For Title-1 Schools, click below for reduced ticket fee.
+Reduced ticket fees are available for Title-1 schools.
 For questions, please email ASOeducation@atlantasymphony.org.

 Out of this World: Symphonic Space Adventure Study Guide